 Corporations, limited liability companies, limited partnerships, and limited liability partnerships are required by statute to designate an agent for service of process.

-The Business Search contains abstracts of certain information only relating to corporations, limited liability companies, limited partnerships based on the most current filings that are of record in this office, including the name and address of the agent for service of process, if any.
+To search for a particular business of record with our office, the Business Search contains the most current filings that are of record in this office, including the name and address of the agent for servcie of process, if any.

 Note: Serving the designated agent is not the only method of serving a particular business entity with process.
 The Code of Civil Procedure and Corporations Code provide multiple methods for direct service and for substituted service of process.
 Please refer to the following code sections for further information:

 - California Code of Civil Procedure, section 415.30 (notice and acknowledgment by mail)

 - California Code of Civil Procedure, sections 416.10–416.40 (multiple methods of serving designated agents for service of process, as well as other agents of entities upon whom service may be made)

 - California Corporations Code, sections 1702, 2011, 2111, 6410, 6721, 8410, 8723, 9670, 12610, 12662, 15800, 15901.16, 15911.05.
 16310, 16905, 16914, 16962, 17701.16, 17707.07, 17710.05 and 18220 (methods of direct and substituted service of process for business entities)

 - Government Code section 12197 (substituted service of process fees)

 Substituted service of process through the Secretary of State's office may be made upon a business entity if: